So I was tidying our bedroom today, putting my stack of CDs back into their cases and listening to Stravinsky, glorious music filling the room.

 I felt dubious about psychotherapists who weren’t Christian, really believing that true happiness and joy were only found in Christ.
 (Though, in fact, my two most helpful therapists were not Christian.
-And, in the course, of our moves, I’ve had two good ones who were Christian–and tried dreadful ones who were Christian!!)
+In the course of our moves, I’ve had one good Christian therapist–but tried dreadful ones who were Christian!!)

 * * *

 And then, I read this article on “common grace” in Christianity Today by David Neff– Why God Enjoys Baseball.

 R. T. Kendall in his brilliant book The Anointing says the same thing.
 Because of God’s overflowing goodness, his blessing—anointing– is poured out on certain mathematicians and musicians and writers and artists and architects, whether they are believers or not.
 And He rather enjoys the work of their hands.

 The goodness of God cannot be restrained.
 His sun shines and his rain falls on pagan and Christian alike.
 He is the true light that enlightens everyone (John 1:9).
 And he bestows the ability to write and paint and invent and suggest ways to increase the sum total of human happiness on Christian and non-Christian alike.